 METRIC 109-1: Amount of new open space preserved.

-- POLICY 110: Seek the right of first refusal for parcels of land as identified in the Open Space Plan. - POLICY 111: Continue to encourage the use of cluster zoning to preserve passive and active open space. - POLICY 112: Create village greens and a "sense of place" in existing hamlet areas and in other areas, where appropriate.
+POLICY 110: Seek the right of first refusal for parcels of land as identified in the Open Space Plan.

+POLICY 112: Create village greens and a "sense of place" in existing hamlet areas and in other areas, where appropriate.